origamiman72/Danky-Qazi/README.md

 NOTE: To run game, you need [Java](https://www.java.com/en/).
 To play the game, download/install Java and the game file from dropbox and run it.

+Follow @abhiktakespictures on Instagram to be notified of new updates!

 Latest Version:

 v0.6: [Download](https://dl.orangedox.com/Um6N2bD9oFfFe41ZnR)